-Murray Griffin Murphey, Professor of History Emeritus at the University of Pennsylvania, died December 6, 2018.
-He was 90 years old.
+Murray Griffin Murphey was Professor of History Emeritus at the University of Pennsylvania.

 Murray was born in 1928, in Colorado Springs, Colorado.
 He got his BA from Harvard in 1949, studying with C. I. Lewis, Perry Miller, and Arthur Schlesinger, Jr. (he babysat for Schlesinger's children).
 He went on to study for a PhD at Yale in American Studies.
 In 1953-1954, in a fellowship year, he worked with R. B. Braithwaite, the famed positivist philosopher of science at Cambridge University in England.
 He returned to New Haven in 1954 to complete his dissertation under the direction of the renowned linguist Rulon Wells.
 Murray had received a two-year appointment at Penn as a Rockefeller Fellow, and in 1956 he was appointed as an assistant professor of American Civilization, moving up the ranks to a full professorship in 1966.
 He served as chair of the department for long periods, and for a time edited the journal of the American Studies Association, American Quarterly.
 Much later he received a life-time achievement award from the Association.